Hindu students targeted for their religious Identity: Missionary college expels students for wearing tilak and kalava

 Case Summary

-In Mother Teresa Nursing College, Saharanpur, Hindu students stated that the college administration instructed them to remove religious symbols such as tilaks and sacred threads (Kalawa) and beards.
+In Mother Teresa Nursing College, Saharanpur, Hindu students stated that the college administration instructed them to remove religious symbols such as tilaks and sacred threads (Kalava) and beards.
 According to reports, a teacher and the college administration forced the Hindu students to comply with these instructions and those who resisted were expelled.
 In response, members of the Hindu groups gathered at the college, raised slogans, and accused the administration of religious discrimination.
 During the confrontation, a girl student also chanted "Allah Hu Akbar," further escalating tensions.
 The college administration denied any religious bias, stating that grooming rules, such as being clean-shaven, had been communicated to students earlier through formal notices.
 Police arrived at the scene and managed to calm the protesters.
 As of the date of this report, the police were investigating the case.

 Why it is Hate Crime ?